-Fig 22.15 - Example of a sloping $1/2-\lambda$ dipole, or full sloper.
-On the lower HF bands, maximum radiation over poor to average earth is off the sides and in the forward direction as indicated, if a non-conductive support is used.
+Fig 22.15 - Example of a sloping $^{1}/{2}$ - $\lambda$ dipole, or full sloper.
+On the lower HF bands, maximum radiation over poor to average earth is off the sides and in the forward direction as indicated, if a nonconductive support is used.
 A metal support will alter this pattern by acting as a parasitic element.
 How it alters the pattern is a complex issue depending on the electrical height of the mast, what other antennas are located on the mast, and on the configuration of any guy wires.

-the antenna.)
+acts as a parasitic element.
+(So does the coax shield, unless it is routed at 90° from the antenna.)
 The parasitic effects vary with earth quality, support height and other conductors on the support (such as a beam at the top).
 With such variables, performance is very difficult to predict.